-The childminder was registered in 2012 on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
-He lives with his wife, who is a co-minder, and two children aged 12 and eight years in a house in Brighouse, near Huddersfield, West Yorkshire.
+The childminder was registered in 2012 and she lives with her husband, who is her cominder, and two children age 12 and eight years in a house in Brighouse, near Huddersfield, West Yorkshire.
 The whole of the house is available to children.
 There is an enclosed garden for outdoor play area.

-The childminder currently cares for four children, of whom one is in the early years.
-He operates Monday to Friday, all year round.
+The childminder is registered on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
+She is currently caring for four children, of whom, one is in the early years.
+She operates Monday to Friday, all year round.
 The childminder takes children to places of interest, parks, library, local market and toddler groups.